nginxinc/nginx-azure-workshops/labs/lab3/readme.md

-#  AKS / NGINX Ingress Controller / Cafe or Garage Demo Deployment
+#  AKS / Nginx Ingress Controller Deployment

 ## Introduction

 In this lab, you will explore how Nginx for Azure can route and load balance traffic to backend Kubernetes applications, pods, and services.
-You will create 2 AKS Kubernetes clusters, install NGINX Plus Ingress Controllers, and several demo applications.
-This will be your testing platform for Nginx for Azure with AKS - deploying and managing applications, networking, and using both NGINX for Azure and NGINX Ingress features to control traffic to your Modern Apps running in the clusters.
-Then you will pull an NGINX Plus Ingress Controller Image from the F5 NGINX Private Registry.
-Then you will deploy the NGINX Ingress Controllers, and configure it to route traffic to the demo app.
+But first, you will need to create a test environment.
+You will create 2 AKS Kubernetes clusters, and deploy NGINX Plus Ingress Controller.
+This will be your testing platform for Nginx for Azure with AKS - deploying and managing applications, networking, and using both NGINX for Azure and NGINX Plus Ingress features to control traffic to your Modern Apps running in the clusters.
+You will deploy a Kubernetes Service to access the Nginx Plus Ingress Dashboard, and expose it with Nginx for Azure, so you can see in real time what is happening inside both AKS clusters.

 <br/>